Russian Americans: Second wave (1916–1922)

 A large wave of Russians immigrated in the short time period of 1917–1922, in the wake of October Revolution and Russian Civil War.
 This group is known collectively as the White émigrés.
-The U.S. was the third largest destination for those immigrants, after France and Serbia.
+The US was the third largest destination for those immigrants, after France and Serbia.
 This wave is often referred to as the first wave, when discussing Soviet era immigration.
 The head of the Russian Provisional Government, Alexander Kerensky, was one of those immigrants.

 Since the immigrants were of the higher classes of the Russian Empire, they contributed significantly to American science and culture.
 Inventors Vladimir Zworykin, often referred to as "father of television", Alexander M. Poniatoff, the founder of Ampex, and Alexander Lodygin, arrived with this wave.
-The U.S. military benefited greatly with the arrival of such inventors as Igor Sikorsky (who invented the Helicopter and Aerosan), Vladimir Yourkevitch, and Alexander Procofieff de Seversky.
+The US military benefited greatly with the arrival of such inventors as Igor Sikorsky (who invented the practical Helicopter), Vladimir Yourkevitch, and Alexander Procofieff de Seversky.
 Sergei Rachmaninoff and Igor Stravinsky are by many considered to be among the greatest composers ever to live in the United States of America.
 The novelist Vladimir Nabokov, the violinist Jasha Heifetz, and the actor Yul Brynner also left Russia in this period.

-As with first and second wave, if the White émigré left Russia to any country, they were still considered first or second wave, even if they ended up moving to another country, including the U.S. at a later time.
+As with first and second wave, if the White émigré left Russia to any country, they were still considered first or second wave, even if they ended up moving to another country, including the US at a later time.
 There was no 'strict' year boundaries, but a guideline to have a better understanding of the time period.
 Thus, 1917-1922 is a guideline.
 There are Russians who are considered second wave even if they arrived after 1922 up to 1948.